The Inner Glow

-The Inner Glow (Un destello interior) is a 2020 Venezuelan drama film directed by Andrés Eduardo Rodríguez.
+The Inner Glow (Un destello interior) is a 2020 Venezuelan drama film co-written and directed by Andrés Eduardo Rodríguez and Luis Alejandro Rodríguez.
 It was selected as the Venezuelan entry for the Best International Feature Film at the 94th Academy Awards.

 Plot

 A single mother working as a janitor is diagnosed with a brain tumor and fears for the future of her six-year-old daughter.